 Badges and quizzes

-By studying this course and meeting the required completion criteria you can gain the following digital badge.
+By studying this course and meeting the required completion criteria you can gain one of the following digital badges.

 What is a badge?

 Badges are a means of digitally recognising certain skills and achievements acquired through informal study and are entirely optional.
 They do not carry any formal credit as they are not subject to the same rigour as formal assessment; nor are they proof that you have studied the full unit or course.
 They are a useful means of demonstrating participation and recognising informal learning.

 If you’d like to read more about badges you will find more information on these websites:

 - – this information is provided by Mozilla, a leading provider of the open badges system

 - Digital Badges – this information is provided by HASTAC (Humanities, Arts, Science and Technology Alliance and Collaboratory), a global community working to transform how we learn, particularly making use of technology

 - Organisations across Scotland are working together to develop open badges – read about who is involved and how badges are developing on the RSC Scotland website.

 How to gain a badge for studying Caring Counts in the Workplace

 To achieve a badge for studying Caring Counts in the Workplace you need to be enrolled on this free course and meet the following badge criteria: